 You may have employees asking to remain permanently remote.
 Take time to analyze the requests.
 Importantly, keep in mind that consistency is important.
 If you make an exception for a few, do so with clear distinctions.

 But don’t be afraid to trial something new.
 Communicate ahead of time the concept and anticipated end date for said trial.
 Maybe it is a 60% remote working format you want to try out.
 Or perhaps there is a specific job function or personnel level that you want to trial fully offsite to see how it goes.

 Some families adopted unique strategies to accommodate childcare and child education during the pandemic.
 Some people took advantage of the opportunity to temporarily move.
 Transitioning back may require extra logistics.
 Check in with your people.
 And as always, if applicable, communicate expectations upfront and provide adequate lead time.

 Safeguard Your Productivity During this Transition

-Sara Genrich is a Productivity Consultant, an Evernote Certified Consultant and the creator of the Organizing@Work for Success Workshop.
+Sara Genrich is a Productivity Consultant, an Evernote Expert and the creator of the Organizing@Work for Success Workshop.
 She’s committed to providing real-life solutions so her clients have time to focus on the things that really matter.